overhangio/tutor/docs/dev.rst

 This ``openedx-dev`` development image differs from the ``openedx`` production image:

-- The user that runs inside the container has the same UID as the user on the host, in order to avoid permission problems inside mounted volumes (and in particular in the edx-platform repository).
+- The user that runs inside the container has the same UID as the user on the host, to avoid permission problems inside mounted volumes (and in particular in the edx-platform repository).
 - Additional python and system requirements are installed for convenient debugging: `ipython <https://ipython.org/>`__, `ipdb <https://pypi.org/project/ipdb/>`__, vim, telnet.
 - The edx-platform `development requirements <https://github.com/openedx/edx-platform/blob/open-release/maple.master/requirements/edx/development.in>`__ are installed.